 This form of gender discrimination is ubiquitous in many countries.
 From child custody and rape laws, this broad term encompasses many aspects where women are not given enough legal counsel.
 Spousal rape is not criminalized in many countries and complaints lodged with the police never materialize.
 In many countries in the Middle East, divorce laws are very weak.
 The evidence is often not admissible in court and eyewitnesses are always required for cases to be considered.

-Achieving women’s rights are an effective way to crumble ramparts made by society.
+Achieving women’s rights is an effective way to crumble ramparts made by society.
 Female participation greatly helps bolster the economy and catalyze social development in the long run.

 – Shivani Ekkanath